Jinook-Kim/ITC-544/docs/Firewall-Rules.md

 ## Floating Rules
 Updated Rules:

-Allow DNS from All VLANs → BIND9 DNS adn AD
+Allow DNS from All VLANs → BIND9 DNS and AD

 Allow Logs to Security (Wazuh)
 - All VLANs can still send logs to Wazuh